Transfer Credit Policy

 - Correspondence Study and Extension Class Credit - Nor more than one-fourth of the credit needed for a degree may be extension credit and correspondence credit combined.
 Furthermore, students may not repeat courses by extension or correspondence to raise the grade received in a course previously taken in residence.

 - Military Credit - General elective credit is allowed in the amount of one credit per six months of active duty for a maximum of eight credits.
 Credit may be allowed for certain service schools completed.
-The equivalent of one semester of college work (eighteen semester hours) is the maximum of credit allowed for military service.
+The equivalent of 30 semester hours is the maximum of credit allowed for military service.
 Students who desire to receive military credit should submit a DD214 form or its equivalent to the Office of the Registrar.
 Credit will not be awarded until after the student has officially enrolled.

-- Physical Education - No more than 4 semester hours (PE 100 Lifetime Fitness plus 3 additional activity courses) will be allowed toward the 124 semester hours required for a degree.
+- Physical Education - No more than 8 semester hours will be allowed toward the 120 semester hours required for a degree.

 - Courses Receiving No Credit - Emporia State University reserves the right to deny credit for courses that are not comparable with those offered in its baccalaureate degree programs.
 Examples include the following: